Together We Can Make a Difference

 Louise Browne-Quinn - Perinatal and infant disability support worker.

-Louise is our newest member of the team, she has 4 children, 3 of whom have additional needs, she joined us in 2023 after being a member for many years accessing services for her older children.
+Louise has 4 children, 3 of whom have additional needs, she joined us in 2023 after being a member for many years accessing services for her older children.
 She has been very much looking forward to starting her new role and ensuring families have the support they require when they need it the most.

-She has gained a wealth of lived experience in her journey, her son has a postnatal diagnosis of complex disabilities shortly after her son’s birth.
+She has gained a wealth of lived experience in her journey, her son had a postnatal diagnosis of complex disabilities shortly after his birth.
 Now her son is in school, she is hoping to create a difference in this role to ensure no one goes through the journey alone like she had too.

 Her desire is that no one feels alone when receiving a perinatal or infant disability diagnosis, she hopes to provide support and guidance for the journey ahead.
 She will help in a manner of ways, such as being a listening ear, attending appointments, explaining unknown jargon and offering practical advice.
 Whatever families may face, every step of the way she will be there, ensuring families are supported as that is the most important thing to her.